sagemath/trac_to_gh/Issue 1605.md

 # Issue 1605: conversion of sage vectors to magma vectors not implemented.

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1605

 Original creator: was